HuascarMC/vending-machine/README.md

 ## What is it

-*UNDER CONSTRUCTION*

-This is the client side of a project that is currently being developed.

 It simulates the usage of a vending machine but doesn't handle any of the logic.
-It works by making requests on a RESTful API that runs on the server side.
+It works by making requests on a RESTful API that runs on the server side, click [!here](https://github.com/HuascarMC/vending-machine-server).

 Based on the response it renders what's necessary to simulate the operation of a vending machine.

+The stack:

+- ReactJS
+- Airbnb's enzyme
+- AXIOS

 # NOTE:
 The server currently runs locally so running this by itself will only render the looks without any functionality.
-Setup the [server-repo](https://github.com/HuascarMC/vending-machine-rest-api) too for functionality.
+Setup the [server-repo](https://github.com/HuascarMC/vending-machine-server) for functionality.

 ![alt-text](/src/images/vm-example.png)